Momentum-Team-13/react-slideshow-racheldk/Notes.md

 [ ] pass slide data from app.js to slideshow.js
 [ ] THINK: how to show just one film?
 [ ] THINK: how to change ui to show next film?
-[ ] hardcode one slide with data to make sure it shows up [ ] render slide using data passed (not hardcode)
+[x] hardcode one slide with data to make sure it shows up [x] render slide using single data passed from same file [ ] render slide using single data passed from diff file [x] render specific slide from array
 [ ] change state in code
 [ ] buttons so user can change state
     [ ] start over